hipsterjazzbo/CodeIgniter-Netbeans-Templates/readme.md

 # CodeIgniter Templates for Netbeans
-There are just a few template for CodeIgniter to use in Netbeans.
+There are just a few templates for CodeIgniter to use in Netbeans.
 Feel free to fork away and make improvements!

 ## To install
 1. Fire up Netbeans and go to Tools -> Templates